Tylian/XKit/Home.md

 ## API Functions

-* Documentation is Coming Soon!
+* [XKit](https://github.com/atesh/XKit/wiki/XKit-object) is the God-Object.
+Start here for API.
+* Learn about the [Run/Destroy sequences](https://github.com/atesh/XKit/wiki/Run-Destroy-Sequences), which are really important.

 ## Others